It’s to Die For: Caring for the Poor in an Age of Consumerism

 Pope Francis asks: “Will we bend down to touch and heal the wounds of others?
 Will we bend down and help another to get up?
 This is today’s challenge, and we should not be afraid to face it.”

 Remember the story of the stupidly rich man and Lazarus in Luke’s gospel?
-(Luke 16:19-31) We often think the story is about how the rich man refused to help Lazarus and was likely annoyed by Lazarus’ presence in his front yard.
-But, it is more likely he didn’t even notice Lazarus.
-His life’s obsessions were himself, his image, and his “stuff”.
+We often think the story is about how the rich man refused to help Lazarus and was likely annoyed by Lazarus’ presence in his front yard.
+But it is more likely he didn’t even notice Lazarus.
+His life’s obsessions were himself, his image, and his “stuff.”

-Jesus warned us about our attitude toward the poor in Matthew’s gospel: When we find ourselves having to ask, “But, when did we do that?
+Jesus warned us about our attitude toward the poor in Matthew’s gospel: When we have to ask, “But, when did we do that?
 I don’t remember doing that!”
-Jesus responds, “Whatever you did or didn’t do for the least of these – you did or didn’t do for me”.
+Jesus responds, “Whatever you did or didn’t do for the least of these – you did or didn’t do for me.”

 So, where is God?
 He’s as close as your mirror.
-You will only “see” God when you are doing something to relieve the suffering of others, when you are his hands and feet.
+You will “see” God when you are doing something to relieve the suffering of others when you are His hands and feet.

 Lord, help me to be “more like you and less like me”!
 (Beautiful song by Zach Williams – https://www.youtube.com/watch?v=fkYL1b7MCEw&list=RDfkYL1b7MCEw&start_radio=1